-If there is one platform which Indian smartphone users couldn’t part away, is WhatsApp.
+If there is one platform that Indian smartphone users couldn’t part away, it is WhatsApp.
 The instant messaging app in India has more than 200 million active users, which is a huge number considering the smartphone penetration in the country.

 The numbers are still growing rapidly as per the reports released by the company.
 And it would make sense for the instant messenger to introduce new tweaks.
 We have created this one-stop destination to track all the latest tweaks released by the brand.